davenaylor/postie/readme.txt

   * replying to an e*mail adds a comment to a post
   * fixed category handling to work with taxonomy
   * fixed one syntax error
-  * added option to wrap posts and comments in <pre> tags
+  * added option to wrap posts and comments in &lt;pre%gt; tags

 Below is all the of the version information.
 As far as I can tell there once was a guy named John Blade.
 He took some of the orignal wp-mail.php code and started hacking away on it.
 He actually got pretty far.
 About the time I discovered WordPress and his little hack - called WP-Mail at the time - he went on a vacation or something.
 There were some problems with the script, and it was missing some features I wanted.
 I hacked away at it and got it into a place where it did what I wanted.
 I started posting about it since I figured other people might want the features.